kayaogz/2526-m1qdcs-highperformancecomputing/README.md

 Out of all lab assignments, two of them will be randomly selected for grading, each providing up to 2/20 points.

+If you do not follow the e-mail subject format in at least one of your submissions, you will lose a point (-1/20).

 ## End-of-session mini-exams
 At the end of weeks 4, 5, 6, 7, there will be mini-exams of 20-25 minutes, giving 4/20 points each.
 Three types of exercises that might appear on these mini-exams are: